Potential Energy Surface Scanning

 Overview

 The PES Scan module performs systematic exploration of the potential energy surface along user-specified internal coordinates.
-It supports one-dimensional (1D), two-dimensional (2D), and arbitrary N-dimensional scans.
-Two scan modes are available: relaxed scans, where all coordinates except the scanned ones are optimized at each step, and rigid scans, where all other coordinates are frozen at their initial values.
+It supports one-dimensional (1D), two-dimensional (2D), and three-dimensional (3D) scans.
+Two scan modes are available: relaxed scans, where all coordinates except the scanned ones are optimized at each point, and rigid scans, where MAPLE moves the detected connected fragment to satisfy the target scan coordinate without running an optimization.

 PES scans are commonly used for constructing torsional energy profiles, mapping bond-dissociation curves, exploring conformational landscapes, and generating starting geometries for transition-state searches.